 Now that you have all of the information, how do you decide?
 I have a few pointers!

-- Think about all of the craft projects you have made in the past 6 months and what materials those used.
-Make a list.
+- Make a list of all of the craft projects you have made in the past 6 months and what materials those used.

-- Add to that list any materials that you would love to work with but haven’t had a chance yet.
+- Add to that list any materials you would love to work with but haven't had the chance to yet.

 Now, look at your list.
-Can those materials be cut with the Explore Air 2 or are you going to need the Maker?
-If the answer is that eventually you are going to want the Maker, then just jump in now and get it!
+Can those materials be cut with the Cricut Explore, or are you going to need the Cricut Maker?
+If the answer is that you will eventually want the Maker, then just jump in now and get it!
 Spending the extra money now will make you a happier crafter in the long run.
-You seriously can’t go wrong with either Cricut machine.
-As a girl that loves ALL crafts and ALL materials and experimenting with them all, I would pick the Maker every single time.
+You seriously can't go wrong with either Cricut machine.
+As a girl who loves ALL crafts and ALL materials and enjoys experimenting with them, I would pick the Maker every single time.
 It is the Cricut machine for me.

-Once you decide on which Cricut machine to buy, be sure to click here and download our free beginner’s guide to get started with Cricut Design Space.
+Once you decide on which Cricut machine to buy, be sure to click here and download our free beginner's guide to get started with Cricut Design Space.
 That is the software you will use to both design and cut your projects.
-It is super user-friendly and easy to use for even those that are novice computer users.
-Remember that you can upload your own designs to either machine as well.
+It is super user-friendly and easy to use for even those who are novice computer users.
+Remember that you can also upload your own designs to either machine.
 Click here to learn how to do that.
 You can run the Design Space software on iOS, Android, Windows, and Mac.
-Keep in mind that you will need a computer to use the Knife Blade as it doesn’t work on mobile.
+(Note: Criut Design Space does NOT work with Chromebooks.)
+Please note that you will need a computer to use the Knife Blade, as it is not compatible with mobile devices.

 So, tell us, what is the first project you will make when you get your Cricut machine?
 Or perhaps you already have a machine?
 Then tell us your favorite project of all time!